Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Preprocessing

 \section{Preprocessing}

-To transform the real\hyp valued gradient vectors into vectors with entries from \(\Z_{2^m}\), there are two things that we need to do: (1) upper bound the gradient entries and (2) represent them as non\hyp negative integers.
+To transform real\hyp valued summands into vectors with entries from \(\Z_{2^m}\), there are two things that we need to do: (1) upper bound the summands and (2) represent them as non\hyp negative integers.

 We first choose a number of bits \(\tilde{m}\) to use for the representation of each entry, and the position of the decimal point, i.e., how many bits are used for the integer and how many for the fractional part.
-In the following we assume for simplicity and w.l.o.g. that all bits are used for the integer part.
-If there exists an a priori bound on the gradient entries, this bound naturally determines the number of integer bits.
-If no such bound is known, we can choose a large value for \(\tilde{m}\), but might still encounter gradients \(g^t_i\) with one or more entries with absolute value larger or equal \(2^{\tilde{m}-1}\).
-We project those gradients to the \(L_\infty\) ball with radius \(2^{\tilde{m}-1} - 1/2\) around 0: \(g^t_i \leftarrow (2^{\tilde{m}-1} - 1/2) g^t_i/\norm{g^t_i}_\infty\).
-This operation, known as clipping, preserves the ratio of the gradient entries w.r.t. each other and is commonly used in differentially private ML \cite{abadi2016deep} and also non\hyp differentially private neural network training \cite{pascanu2013difficulty}.
-To obtain non\hyp negative vectors, we replace each \(g^t_i\) by \(g^t_i + (2^{\tilde{m}-1} - 1/2) \mathbbm{1}\), where \(\mathbbm{1}\) denotes the \(d\)\hyp dimensional 1\hyp vector.
-To reverse this transformation, the server can simply subtract \(N (2^{\tilde{m}-1} - 1/2)\) from the final \(g^t\).
-Now all \(g^t_i\) lie in \([0,2^{\tilde{m}} - 1]^d\).
-We still need to discretize them to integers.
-This can be done by, e.g., rounding the entries stochastically to the nearest integer, i.e., for an integer \(i\) such that \(i \leq r \leq i+1\), we round \(r\) to \(i\) with probability \(r-i\) and to \(i+1\) with probability \(i+\tilde{m}-r\).
-In expectation, this doesn’t change the value of \(r\).
-In the beginning we mentioned that we would work in \(\Z_{2^m}\).
-We choose \(m \geq \tilde{m} + \log(N)\) so that the sum over all local gradients \(g^t_i\) doesn’t exceed \(2^m\).
+In the following we assume for simplicity and w.l.o.g.\ that all bits are used for the integer part.
+In the case of gradient descent, there might not exist an a priori bound on the gradient entries, which naturally determines the number of integer bits.
+In this case, we can choose a large value for \(\tilde{m}\), but might still encounter gradients \(s_i\) with one or more entries with absolute value larger or equal \(2^{\tilde{m}-1}\).
+We project those gradients to the \(L_\infty\) ball with radius \(2^{\tilde{m}-1} - 1/2\) around 0: \(s_i \leftarrow (2^{\tilde{m}-1} - 1/2) s_i/\norm{s_i}_\infty\).
+This operation, known as clipping, preserves the ratio of the gradient entries w.r.t. each other and is commonly used in differentially private machine learning \cite{abadi2016deep} and also non\hyp differentially private neural network training \cite{pascanu2013difficulty}.